 Companies with more appealing benefits such as gym memberships, maternity leave, PTO, and 4-day work weeks should make it a point to advertise these perks.
 Making these benefits more noticeable can increase the probability that potential candidates will compliment a company’s work ethic.

 Use Modern Technology

 35% of employees worldwide believe that their job is harder than it should be due to outdated processes and technology.
 There are often bespoke solutions and resources available to simplify common processes or business needs, no matter how niche the industry or marketplace.
-For instance, a business such as a cleaning company can have its operations streamlined by using cleaning scheduling software to set up tasks, fill out employee calendars, and ensure a balanced workload.
+For instance, a business such as a cleaning company can have its operations streamlined by using cleaning scheduling software or field service software to set up tasks, fill out employee calendars, and ensure a balanced workload.
 By advertising the use of current software, prospective employees may feel more inclined to seek employment with a company.
 Applicants can see how their daily routines will be aided by software and other modern resources, rather than seeing an archaic series of processes they will have to learn to survive.
 Ultimately, using modern technology helps businesses better serve customers and clients as well as making employees’ lives easier at work.